mulesoft/espn-connector/README.md

 1. Clone repository locally (git clone ...)

 2. The ESPN Connector build process requires that your API key be set as an environment variable:
-	- export ESPN_ACCESS_KEY=<insert your ESPN API key here>
+	- export ESPN_ACCESS_KEY=InsertEspnApiKeyHere
-	- if you don't have an api key you can get a developer account here: http://developer.espn.com/
+	- Note: If you don't have an api key you can get a developer account here: http://developer.espn.com/

 3. Building Connector (see 'Building Your Connector' link provided):